Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/certification.md

     <img src="images/certificate-request-permission.png" alt="The Request permission button for the certificate" class="responsive-img" />

-An email will be sent to all Organization owners notifying them that the users asks to be authorized to certify data sources.
+An email will be sent to all Organization owners notifying them that the users ask to be authorized to certify data sources.

 ## Certifying Data Sources